micrjames/algorithm-solutions/README.md

 # algorithm-solutions
-A place to solutions to some of the algorithms I've implemented as I study through them.
+A place for solutions to some of the algorithms I've implemented as I study through them.